Pverheijen/pythontorust/content/blog/path/000-learning-rust-as-a-pythonista.md

 ---
-title: "Learning Rust as a Pythonista: A Suggested Path"
+title: "000 Learning Rust as a Pythonista: A Suggested Path"
 date: 2024-09-25
+description: "A suggested path to learn Rust coming from Python"
+tags: [Rust, Python, path]
 ---

 # Learning Rust as a Pythonista: A Suggested Path